AI Governance Startup Funding 2025-2026

 OUR METHODOLOGY TO BUILD THIS TRACKER

-We built this AI governance funding tracker by reviewing every publicly disclosed equity round raised by pure-play AI governance companies between May 2025 and April 2026.
-A company counts as pure-play when more than 80% of its activity is dedicated to governance, compliance, audit, policy enforcement, assurance, or evidence tooling for AI systems.
+We built this AI governance funding tracker by reviewing publicly disclosed equity rounds raised by pure-play AI governance companies between July 2025 and June 2026.
+A company counts as pure-play when more than 80% of its activity is dedicated to AI governance platforms, AI compliance tooling, AI audit workflows, policy enforcement, governance evidence, or AI assurance services.

 We applied four filters to build the dataset.
-First, we only included equity rounds, so grants, debt, and revenue financing are excluded.
+First, we only included equity rounds, so grants, debt-only financings, and non-equity financing structures are excluded.
 Second, we only counted rounds of $300K or more.
-Third, we only kept pure-play AI governance companies, which means we excluded generic MLOps, general cybersecurity, and general privacy tools unless they were explicitly used to enforce AI policies or produce audit-grade governance evidence.
+Third, we only kept pure-play AI governance companies.
 And fourth, every entry had to be confirmed by a direct company announcement, a press release, or a tier-1 media report, with the source URL preserved for every row.

-We also excluded several rounds that were announced close to the window but fell outside it, including Darwin's earlier seed round in March 2025, Singulr AI's February 2025 seed, SplxAI's March 2025 seed, and DAIKI's October 2024 seed.
-The final dataset contains 17 disclosed deals across 16 unique companies, and every average, median, share, and concentration ratio is computed on that disclosed sample.
+We excluded broad AI infrastructure, generic MLOps tools, generic cybersecurity, privacy tooling, productivity features, and financial-compliance products unless the announcement clearly tied the business to governing, assuring, controlling, testing, or producing audit-grade evidence for AI systems.
+The final dataset contains 25 disclosed deals across 23 unique companies, and every average, median, share, and concentration ratio is computed on that disclosed sample.
 Privately raised rounds that were never publicly announced are necessarily missing, which is a known limitation of any public-only AI governance funding tracker.

 How active has fundraising been in the AI governance market?

-As of April 2026, fundraising in the AI governance market has been steady on deal count but quite uneven on dollars.
-Over the past 12 months, companies raised 17 disclosed equity rounds and $281M combined, which works out to roughly 1.4 deals per month.
+As of June 2026, fundraising in the AI governance market has been active for an emerging enterprise software category.
+Over the past 12 months, companies raised 25 disclosed equity rounds and $479.0M combined.

 How concentrated has fundraising been in the AI governance market?

-As of April 2026, fundraising in the AI governance market is meaningfully concentrated at the top, though not as extreme as in more mature AI infrastructure markets.
-Over the past 12 months, the single largest deal accounts for 20.6% of all capital raised, the top 3 deals reach 45.2%, and the top 5 reach 63.7%.
+As of June 2026, fundraising in the AI governance market is concentrated, but not completely dependent on one company.
+Over the past 12 months, the top deal accounts for 20.9% of total disclosed capital, the top 3 reach 40.3%, and the top 5 reach 54.1%.

 How much of the AI governance funding signal is driven by outliers?